This easy chicken schnitzel recipe transforms chicken breasts into crispy, golden perfection in just 15 minutes!

 Chicken schnitzel served with arugula salad and lemon juice

 Crispy, juicy chicken schnitzel can be ready in just 15 minutes!
-Season the chicken well and be sure to pound each piece until quite thin, this will help the chicken cook quickly and evenly without drying out!
-I like to serve this with my lemony arugula salad and a side of Greek-Style oven fries or Mediterranean mustard potato salad (lots more ideas in the post).
+Be sure to pound each piece until quite thin, this will help the chicken cook quickly and evenly without drying out.

 Prep – 5 minutes